 Tomato jam is a recent addiction of mine.
-We took a day trip up to Russian River in Guerneville California and I experienced a breakfast sandwich at a local diner that slathered the toasted bun with a generous portion of tomato jam.
+We took a day trip up to Russian River in Guerneville California and I experienced an amazing breakfast sandwich at a local diner.
+The key ingredient was a toasted bun liberally slathered with a delicious tomato jam.
 It was sweet and spicy in all the right ways.
-I immediately knew that I would need to add the tomato jam to my list of things to can and began searching recipes from my phone while I waited for Joe to finish his breakfast.
+I finished the sandwich and and began searching tomato jam canning recipes.

-Russian River is a well-know spot for river canoeing and tubing, and while it is a great way to celebrate the start of summer, I’m most excited when my garden begins to burst with a wide variety of fresh vegetables.
+Russian River is a well-known spot for river canoeing and tubing.
+It’s a great place to celebrate the start of summer, however I’m most excited when my garden begins to burst with a wide variety of fresh vegetables.
 Currently, we are feasting on cucumbers, a couple eggplant varieties, leeks, peppers and finally tomatoes.
-While all of the other vegetables are delicious, it’s the tomatoes that I most look forward to seeing ripen.
+While all of the other vegetables are delicious, it’s the tomatoes that I love the most.

-This week my tomatoes began to turn red as we headed into July so today I took advantage of my first good picking in order to make the tomato jam that I found myself craving.
-If anything, I’ve had to resist the urge to pick the tomatoes all week until they reached their full ripe redness this weekend.
+This week my tomatoes started turning red as we head into July.
+I took advantage of my first good picking to make my first batch of tomato jam.
+If anything, I had to resist my urge to pick the tomatoes all week until they reached their full ripe redness this weekend.
 In the following recipe, I used a mix of standard tomatoes, paste tomatoes and cherry tomatoes.
 Feel free to mix and match what ever varieties you have available.

 There are quite a few recipes online which all seem to be a variation on the National Center for Home Food Preservation’s Spiced Tomato Jam recipe, which for obvious reasons is a trusted site for canning recipes.
 I do get concerned when I see random folks making significant adjustments to recipes without the knowledge of food chemistry.
-Of course, one person who know’s her stuff is Marisa of Food in Jars and I liked her addition of grated fresh ginger, so I followed her lead.
+Of course, one person who knows her stuff is Marisa of Food in Jars [check out her book selection]and I liked her addition of grated fresh ginger, so I followed her lead.